starting through the Mid Dog’s Teeth offers some of the most spectacular landscapes in Lantau. Here all the alternative

 - Beauty/fun: 8/10.
 Some marks deducted cause it is quite common to have no views here.
 Lantau Peak, because of its location and height, is a magnet for clouds.
 If you are unlucky and when going up you get into the clouds, just continue to Lantau trail and don’t try South Heaven’s itself.
 You will miss the views anyhow and dangerous in there.

 - Difficulty (check this link if new here, this is not your standard HK hiking web): 6.5/10.
 The route is well marked with ribbons but as mentioned can get foggy easily.
 The ascent is steep and even if not technical, can produce vertigo to those prone to suffer it.
 A couple of treacherous small downhills.

 Start on South Lantau Road.
 MTR to Tung Chung or ferry to Mui Wo and buses to Ngong Ping and Tai O direction for public transportation.
 You will need to stop just before Shek Pik reservoir.

 Cross the catchwater and start your way up the hill.
-Dog’s Teeth, 狗牙嶺 (Kau Nga Ling) in Cantonese, has 3 main routes: East, Mid and West.
-I have hiked up and down the last two, even raced on 😀
+Dog’s Teeth, 狗牙嶺 (Kau Nga Ling) in Cantonese, has 3 main routes: East, Mid, and West.
+I have hiked up and down the three of them, even raced on 😀

 All are pretty but I prefer the Mid route.
 Don’t miss the start!
 Exactly here you will see ribbons on your right getting into the vegetation and up.